2009–10 Liverpool F.C. season: UEFA Champions League

 Liverpool's next group game was away at group leaders Lyon.
 Although Liverpool were missing several first team players through injury, they managed to create several chances, the best of which was spurned by Andriy Voronin.
 Liverpool dominated the game without ever really posing a potent threat to the host's goal.
 Substitute Ryan Babel finally opened the scoring for Liverpool with seven minutes to go, with a "stunning" strike from long range.
 It looked as if Liverpool were going to hang on to the three points, and keep their hopes alive, but in the 90th minute, Liverpool failed to clear a high ball, and Lisandro López guided the ball past Pepe Reina to inflict Liverpool's worst run in 22 years.
 This left Liverpool relying on Lyon to defeat Fiorentina at the Stadio Artemio Franchi in their next group game to stay in the competition.

 With Rafa Benitez's men needing nothing less than three points to keep their Champions League hopes alive, they got off to the perfect start inside three minutes.
-Fábio Aurélio swung over a ball from the right, Jamie Carragher headed it back across goal and David N'Gog reacted quickest to poke it in from a few yards out.
+Fábio Aurélio swung over a ball from the right, Jamie Carragher headed it back across goal and David Ngog reacted quickest to poke it in from a few yards out.
 Liverpool did all they could to keep their Champions League hopes alive, but in the end it just wasn't enough.
 A solitary goal gave the Reds all three points on the night against Debrecen but thanks to Fiorentina's win in Lyon, the 2005 champions were eliminated from the competition at the group stages for the very first time under boss Rafael Benítez.
 Alberto Aquilani made a cameo appearance with seconds to spare but the game finished 1–0.
 After the win in Hungary, Liverpool manager Rafael Benítez said, "We did our part and we did our part well.
 Obviously we cannot control the other game, but this win will give us confidence."

 Liverpool ended their failed Champions League campaign in defeat as they were beaten 2–1 by Fiorentina which inflicted Liverpool's second successive home defeat in this European competition and also they had the worst points tally in their European history.